addendum vs amendment addendum vs amendment

 Case Studies

 In another instance, a lease agreement specifies bi-annual rent payments.
-Six months later, both parties decide to switch to monthly payments.
+Six months later, both parties decided to switch to monthly payments.
 An amendment is signed to revise the payment terms section of the lease contract.
 This alteration formally updates the original terms, reflecting the new payment schedule.

 Best Practices